derekxkwan/c-data-structs/README.md

-implementation of data strctures in C (under work)
+implementation of data strctures in C (under work):

+currently has:
+singly linked list and functions: to make type "make slist"